 Introduction

 Structured online debate has been examined as a way to enhance cognitive learning (Jeong & Joung, 2007).
 However, the findings have been mixed.
-For example, Cho and Jonassen (2002) reported that students generated more claims and grounds but the students who did not use constraint-based argumentation produced more warrants and no significant differences were found in the quality of individual problem solving performance between the two groups.
+For example, Cho and Jonassen (2002) reported that students generated more claims and grounds but the students who did not use constraint-based argumentation produced more warrants.
+Furthermore,no significant differences were found in the quality of individual problem solving performance between the two groups.
 Similarly, Jeong and Joung (2007) reported that the use of constraints did not increase the frequencies of messages that presented supporting evidence, critiques, and explanations.

-The mixed results of the effects of structured online debates were probably due to the different outcomes that were investigated in different studies.
+The mixed results on the effects of structured online debates may be due to the different outcomes that were examined between the different studies.
 Previous studies used different terms in describing the outcomes of structured debates, such as problem solving performance and increased frequency of certain types of messages.
-As a result, it was hard to consolidate the results from multiple studies.
-Also, since student learning is the ultimate goal for any forms of instruction, it would be beneficial to examine the outcome of structured debates in a more general framework, such as levels of cognitive learning achieved as defined in Bloom (1956).
-In addition, the use of Bloom’s taxonomy of cognitive learning outcome would enable us to learn how well the students learn the content knowledge.
-The information of how well the structured online debates facilitate learning will help educators develop insights on whether to use this instructional tool and in what circumstances.
-For this purpose, knowledge of the specific levels of learning achieved in structured debates may provide further insights into how to improve the design and implementation of constraint-based argumentation.
-Consequently, if we can identify the relationships between types of constrains and levels of learning, we would be able to predict which types of messages are more likely to elicit higher level cognition.
-As a result, we can better understand the dynamic association between learning and constraints.
+As a result, it is difficult to assess the overall results across these multiple studies.
+Given that student learning is the ultimate goal of these instructional interventions, it could be beneficial if we examine the outcome of structured debates in a more general framework, such as levels of cognitive learning defined in Bloom’s taxonomy.
+The use of Bloom’s taxonomy of cognitive learning outcomes may enable us to learn how well the students learn the content knowledge.
+In turn, information of how well the structured online debates facilitate learning across Bloom’s levels of cognitive learning may help educators develop insights on how and when to use online debates as an instructional tool.
+Lilkewise, knowledge of the specific levels of learning achieved in structured debates may provide important insights into how to improve the design and implementation of constraint-based argumentation.
+Identifying the relationships between types of debate postings and levels of learning can enable us to predict which types of messages are more likely to elicit higher level cognition.

-This study sought to determine to what extent each level of cognitive learning was achieved within each of the four types of constraints used in online debates (argument, critique, explain, evidence).
+This purpose of this study was to determine to what extent each level of cognitive learning was achieved within each of the four types of posting (argument, critique, explain, evidence) used in online debates.
 The second purpose of this study was to identify which type(s) of message was more likely to exhibit a particular level of cognitive learning (knowledge, comprehension, application, analysis, synthesis and evaluation).
-A third purpose of this study was to identify what types of exchanges (e.g. argument critique, critique explanation) were most likely to elicit or trigger responses that exhibit the higher levels of learning (e.g. analysis, synthesis, and evaluation).
+A third purpose of this study was to identify what types of postings (e.g. argument critique, critique explanation) were most likely to elicit the types of responses that exhibited the higher levels of learning (e.g. analysis, synthesis, and evaluation).

 Method

-Participants were 33 graduate students enrolled in an online introductory course of distance education in a public.
-Participation in the online debates was voluntary and would not be counted toward the course grades.
+Participants were 33 graduate students enrolled in an online introductory course of distance education.
 Students in the online course participated in a total of four weekly online debates on given topics.
 For each debate, the participants were randomly assigned to one of the two teams: supporting team and opposing team.
-They were required to post one of the four types of messages when they support or refute the point: Argument, evidence, critique, and explanation and using tags to identify the type of the message and team membership.
+Students were required to post any one of the four types of messages when they support or refute a posting that presented an argument, supporting evidence, a critique, and/or an explanation.
+Students were required to insert tags (ARG, BUT, EVID, EXPL) into the subject headings to identify the type and function of each message they posted to the online debates.

 Levels of Learning